Greek mythology: Greek pantheon

-Each god descends from his or her own genealogy, pursues differing interests, has a certain area of expertise, and is governed by a unique personality; however, these descriptions arise from a multiplicity of archaic local variants, which do not always agree with one another.
+Each god descends from their own genealogy, pursues differing interests, has a certain area of expertise, and is governed by a unique personality; however, these descriptions arise from a multiplicity of archaic local variants, which do not always agree with one another.
 When these gods are called upon in poetry, prayer, or cult, they are referred to by a combination of their name and epithets, that identify them by these distinctions from other manifestations of themselves (e.g., Apollo Musagetes is "Apollo, [as] leader of the Muses").
 Alternatively, the epithet may identify a particular and localized aspect of the god, sometimes thought to be already ancient during the classical epoch of Greece.

 Most gods were associated with specific aspects of life.
 For example, Aphrodite was the goddess of love and beauty, Ares was the god of war, Hades the ruler of the underworld, and Athena the goddess of wisdom and courage.
 Some gods, such as Apollo and Dionysus, revealed complex personalities and mixtures of functions, while others, such as Hestia (literally "hearth") and Helios (literally "sun"), were little more than personifications.
 The most impressive temples tended to be dedicated to a limited number of gods, who were the focus of large pan-Hellenic cults.
 It was, however, common for individual regions and villages to devote their own cults to minor gods.
 Many cities also honored the more well-known gods with unusual local rites and associated strange myths with them that were unknown elsewhere.
 During the heroic age, the cult of heroes (or demigods) supplemented that of the gods.